seeamshahid/virtual_cs50_fair/README.md

 # Project Title:
-CS50 Digital Fair
-Submitted by: Seeam Shahid Noor
+CS50 Digital Fair by Seeam Shahid Noor
-Contact: seeamnoor@college.harvard.edu
-Course: CS50 at Harvard
-User Manual

 # Project Description:
-A web application that is an online version of the CS50 Fair.
+A web application that is an digital version of the famous CS50 Fair at Harvard that showcases wonderful full-stack projects.
 The website allows everyone to signup to get an account.
 After logging in, users can:

 # Features of the web-application: